Top of the page

 These symptoms are nonspecific and more indicative of benign prostatic hyperplasia than cancer.

 Although rare in the current era of widespread screening, prostate cancer may also present with symptoms of metastases, including bone pain, pathologic fractures, or symptoms caused by bone marrow involvement.

 Needle biopsy is the most common method used to diagnose prostate cancer.
 Most urologists now perform a transrectal biopsy using a bioptic gun with ultrasound guidance.
+Less frequently, a transperineal ultrasound-guided approach can be used in patients who may be at increased risk of complications from a transrectal approach.
 Over the years, there has been a trend toward taking eight to ten or more biopsy samples from several areas of the prostate with a consequent increased yield of cancer detection after an elevated PSA blood test.
-Less frequently, a transperineal, ultrasound-guided approach can be used in patients who may be at increased risk of complications caused by using a transrectal approach.
+However, a randomized trial has shown that, in experienced hands, a multiparametric magnetic resonance imaging (MRI)-directed biopsy is more accurate than a transrectal-guided biopsy to detect what are thought to be clinically significant cancers.
+In that multicenter study, MRI led to the detection of more Gleason score (=7) lesions and fewer Gleason score (<7) lesions, with fewer biopsies overall.

 Prophylactic antibiotics, especially fluoroquinolones, are often used before transrectal needle biopsies.
-There are reports of increasing rates of sepsis, particularly with fluoroquinolone-resistant E. coli, and hospitalization after the procedure.[27,28] Therefore, men undergoing transrectal biopsy should be told to seek medical attention immediately if they experience fever after biopsy.
+There are reports of increasing rates of sepsis, particularly with fluoroquinolone-resistant E. coli, and hospitalization after the procedure.[28,29] Therefore, men undergoing transrectal biopsy should be told to seek medical attention immediately if they experience fever after biopsy.

 The survival of patients with prostate cancer is related to several factors, including the following:[30,31,32,33,34]